daviddalpiaz/r4sl/27-ensemble.md

 cv_5 = trainControl(method = "cv", number = 5)
 ```

 To tune a Random Forest in `caret` we will use `method = "rf"` which uses the `randomForest` function in the background.
 Here we elect to use the OOB training control that we created.
-We could also use Cross-Validation, however it will likely select a similar model, but requiring more time.
+We could also use cross-validation, however it will likely select a similar model, but require much more time.

 We setup a grid of `mtry` values which include all possible values since there are $10$ predictors in the dataset.
 An `mtry` of $10$ is actually bagging.